The Ultimate Guide to San Diego Christmas Events (2017)

 Holidays at Hotel Del Coronado

 There is always lots to do during the holiday season at the Hotel Del Coronado.
-Happenings include a merry mix of activities such as skating by the sea, an elegant Victorian Tea, the new DELights light show, family s’mores roasts on the beach and Elf Tuck-ins.
+Happenings include a merry mix of activities such as Skating by the Sea (starting November 23), an elegant Victorian Tea, Holiday Ornament and Artwork, Sunday Brunch With Santa, or gather your friends and family for the new beachside Jingle Roast of s’mores with Santa hats.
+Also, not-to-be-missed is the hotel’s upside-down Christmas tree in the lobby.
 Call to book dining reservations.

 Omni La Costa Resort and Spa

-The 3rd Annual Olde Fashioned Christmas at the Inn at Rancho Santa Fe will feature ice skating under the stars, the lighting of a stately 20-foot Christmas tree, the R. Roger Rowe Rancho Santa Fe School Carolers and pictures with Santa Claus.
-It’s a free event that is open to the public.
-Date: Friday, December 2 from 5:00 p.m.—9:00 p.m.
+The 4th Annual Olde Fashioned Christmas at the Inn at Rancho Santa Fe will feature ice skating under the stars, the lighting of a stately 20-foot Christmas tree, a soup tasting, and pictures with Santa Claus.
+It’s a free event that is open to the public, with food and beverages available for purchase.
+Friday, December 1 from 5:00 p.m.—9:00 p.m.

 Teddy Bear Tea at Lobby Lounge